 At just 16″ x 30”, this runner is almost more like a jumbo placemat.
 It’s a great size for smaller tables, breakfast bars or as the center décor on a larger table.
 The pretty patchwork center features four flying geese blocks.

 Cloth napkins are an instant-gratification winner.
 We kick ours up a notch with beautiful decorative stitching around the edges of each and a coordinating fabric napkin ring that “ties” them altogether.

 The right time to pop on a cozy to keep things toasty is while your tea is steeping.
 It will also help keep your tea warm between cups.
 We offer free pattern downloads for the cozy itself as well as the cute teapot appliqué.

-As they tumble through the trees, our playful owls make mealtime fun for kids… or kids at heart!
-We provide complete templates for all four owl designs along with detailed step-by-step instructions for how to layer and stitch.
+For kids – or kids at heart, our playful owls placemat set makes mealtime more fun.
+We provide complete templates for all our owl and tree designs along with step-by-step instructions for how to layer and stitch.

 No tea party is complete without tea towels.
 We have a unique method for hemming and applying the bottom border accent.
 And, there’s a free template download for the sweet tea time appliqué designs.